Kevinpgalligan/KevingalWebsite/pages/blog/cli-tools.md

 		install_requires=[]
 	)

 Most of the fields are self-explanatory. "name" is the package's name on PyPI, which must be unique.
-The file in "scripts" will be installed in a place where the user can call it from the command line.
+The files under the "scripts" field will be installed to a place where the user can call them from the command line.

-As an aside: if you add a markdown-formatted README to your project, then a useful trick is to reuse it as the long description of your package on PyPI.
+As an aside: if you add a Markdown-formatted README to your project, then a useful trick is to reuse it as the long description of your package on PyPI.

 	:::python hl_lines="2 3 7 8"
 	...